athphane/userbot/README.md

 # Pyrogram Userbot
 A Telegram Userbot based on [Pyrogram](https://github.com/pyrogram/pyrogram)

+I assume you will read this whole README.md file before continuing.

 Development in progress.

-I assume you will read this whole README.md file before continuing.

 ## Requirements
 You're gonna need to get the following programs and services either installed on your server or signed up for.
+You must do all.
+It is a cardinal sin if you don't.

 * `virtualenv` installed so that the packages don't interfere with other system packages.
 * [MongoDB](https://www.mongodb.com) on your server or a free server from [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-(I recommend Atlast as I used it during development with no issues.)
+(I recommend Atlas as I used it during development with no issues.)
 * [carbon-now-cli](https://github.com/mixn/carbon-now-cli) on your server too generate code images for the [carbon.py](/userbot/plugins/carbon.py) module.
 I use this CLI tool cause I don't know and couldn't get selenium